 Students enrolled in the MA program at any GTU member schools can take ICP courses as electives.
 However, current MA students will not be able to take ICP courses for credit towards the Certificate in Interreligious Chaplaincy while working on their MA degree.

-GRE scores are not required for application to the standalone certificate program (ICP Track Two).
+GRE scores are not required for application to the Interreligious Chaplaincy Certificate program (ICP Program).
 However, TOEFL scores are required for international applicants with a degree from an institution outside the United States.

-Students who completed at least one unit of CPE may apply for a waiver.
+Students who completed at least one unit of CPE at an ACPE-affilaiated center may apply for a waiver.
 Each situation is unique and should be discussed with the Director of Interreligious Chaplaincy to determine applicability of past CPE to meeting the GTU’s program requirements.

 Yes, anyone is eligible to apply to the Interreligious Chaplaincy Program who meets the academic requirements, regardless of religious affiliation or background.

-GTU PhD graduates are encouraged to apply for the 24-credit stand-alone Certificate in Interreligious Chaplaincy.
-The acceptance of non-GTU graduates is at the discretion of the program director.
+GTU Ph.D. graduates, and graduates of religious studies from other institutions, are encouraged to apply for the 24-credit stand-alone Certificate in Interreligious Chaplaincy.
+The acceptance of graduates of other disciplines is at the discretion of the program director.